Degrees and Colleges/Universities:

 John C. Pollock, Ph.D., M.P.A.

 John C. Pollock, a Professor in the Communication Studies Department, The College of New Jersey (TCNJ), received his B.A. from Swarthmore (political science), M. (I) P.A. from the Maxwell School at Syracuse (international public administration) and Ph.D. from Stanford (political science).
 He also studied at the Johns Hopkins School of Advanced International Studies as a Ph.D. candidate.
 His current teaching and research interests include Public Communication Campaigns (especially Health Communication), Journalism, International Communication, Mass Communication and Research Methods.
 Dr. Pollock has taught at Rutgers University and the City University of New York (Queens College) and has conducted research in India and Latin America (Colombia), serving as director of the Latin American Institute at Rutgers.
 Dr. Pollock serves on five editorial boards –Journal of Health Communication, Communication Theory, Mass Communication and Society (book review editor), The Atlantic Journal of Communication, and Journal of Media Sociology.
-He has authored, co-authored or edited four books, most recently Tilted Mirrors: Media Alignment with Political and Social Change – A Community Structure Approach (Hampton Press, 2007), a finalist for the Jane Jacobs Award for best book in urban communication in 2008, given by the Urban Communication Foundation; and an edited book, Media and Social Inequality: Innovations in Community Structure Research (Routledge, 2012).
+He has authored, co-authored or edited four books, most recently Tilted Mirrors: Media Alignment with Political and Social Change – A Community Structure Approach (Hampton Press, 2007); and Media and Social Inequality: Innovations in Community Structure Research (Routledge, 2013).
+Both books were finalists for the Jane Jacobs Award for best book in urban communication, given by the Urban Communication Foundation.

 Dr. Pollock has published scholarly and professional articles in Journalism Quarterly, Journal of Health Communication, Mass Communication and Society, Communication Research Reports, Society, Newspaper Research Journal, Journal of International Communication, Mass Communication Review, International Encyclopedia of Communication III, and Communication Yearbook IV, as well as The New York Times, The Nation, Industry Week and the Public Relations Journal.